paypal/paypal-messaging-components/.github/README.md

 The strategy matrix makes it easy to run the same job with a different configuration.

 This matrix is used to run snapshot tests for each locale and to split the US locale by various test path patterns.
-The `locale` option for non-US and the `testPathPattern` option are generated dynamically by reading in `locales.json` and `usTestPathPatterens.json` respectively.
-This is done so developers can change them in onee place and every workflow using those options stays in sync.
+The `matrix` option is generated dynamically by reading in `matrix.json`.
+This is done so developers can change `locale` and `groups` in one place and every workflow using those options stays in sync.

 You can read more in the [official docs here](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).

-#### Option Names

-The singular `testPathPattern` and `locale` are used instead of the plural because the test command is testing only a single test path pattern oor a single locale.

-### Snapshot Job Names

-The `compareSnapshot` workflows are given the name "Snapshot Comparison" as opposed to "Compare Snapshots" to make it easier to differentiate from "Update Snapshots" in GitHub Actions user interface.